Boxshot User Interface Layout

 When you start Boxshot the first time you will see the default main window (you may also see the demo–version notification, but this tutorial is not about the demo).
 You will probably see something like this:

 Boxshot looks and works absolutely the same way on Windows and Mac, so all the information you get here works for both platforms.
-You can click screenshots to see full-size versions.

 The toolbar is at the top of the window and has three parts.
 The left part controls panels on the left, the right part controls panels on the right and the middle part controls the mouse cursor mode and provides some shortcuts.

 By clicking the left and right icons you switch the panels on the left and right sides of the window.
 If you click the active icon, you toggle the panel on or off.
 The right panel may hide automatically when nothing is selected.
 It will appear again when you select something.
 However, if you hide the panel first, it will not reappear automatically.

 The left set of icons is permanent.
 You may see fewer icons depending on your Boxshot edition, but they never change while you work in Boxshot.
 The right icons depend on the current selection and may change if you select, for instance, a light object instead of a shape.

 Panels on the Left

 From left to right, the icons at the left part of the toolbar give you access to these panels: